grambank/pygrambank/rules_description.md

-# Description of conditions pygrambank commands check Grambank language coding sheets
+# Description of conditions pygrambank commands check Grambank language coding sheets for

 There are two pygrambank commands that are run on language coding sheets upon submission to do a basic quality check: `sourcelookup` and `describe` (which calls `check`).